xajik/zeus-ai-api-gateway/athena/README.md

 # Athena

-Athena is a Python-based server designed to use Hugging Face `transformers` library.
+Athena is a Python-based server designed to use Hugging Face `transformers` library, Langchain, Llamaindex OpenAi and other cool APIs.

 ## Prerequisites